mattmassicotte/swift-evolution/proposals/0NNN-awaitable-assignment.md

 }
 ```

-Having the `await` keyword preceeding the entire statement is one of the arrangment explicitly supported by [SE-0296](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0296-async-await.md).
+Having the `await` keyword preceding the entire statement is one of the arrangment explicitly supported by [SE-0296](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0296-async-await.md).
 However, this particular structure only works when the assignment does not involve crossing isolation domains.
 If we modify the isolation of this type, perhaps even implicitly via default isolation,
 the code no longer compiles.